ryanccn/am/README.md

 </details>

+## Discord presence launch agent

+Through a macOS launch agent, the Discord rich presence can be made to run in the background as long as you are logged in.

+### Standard installation

+You can install the Discord presence as a launch agent by running `am discord install`.
+Note that this depends on the executable/symlink staying in the same place; if it moves to a different place, run the command again.

+The `am` process running in the launch agent will log to `~/Library/Logs/am-discord-rich-presence.log`.

+You can uninstall the launch agent with `am discord uninstall`.

-## Home Manager module
+### Home Manager

 This repository's flake also provides a Home Manager module at `homeManagerModules.default`.
-This module provides a service `am-discord-rich-presence` that you can enable so that `am`'s Discord rich presence runs in the background as long as you are logged in.
+This module exposes a service `am-discord-rich-presence` that you can enable.

 ```nix
 {